-Jasmine Barnett is an extremely positive mum of 2 boys, Harry (3) and Sam (6), from West Yorkshire.
-Eight months ago, before being diagnosed with acute promyelocytic leukaemia (APML), she was also a self employed child-minder who worked alongside her mum while training for the London Marathon.
+Jasmine Barnett is an extremely positive mum of 2 boys -Harry and Sam- from West Yorkshire.
+Before being diagnosed with Acute Promyelocytic Leukaemia (APML), she was also a self-employed child-minder who worked alongside her mum while training for the London Marathon.

-Jasmine contacted Busy Bee to help raise awareness about the importance of Life Insurance and Critical Illness Cover.
-Not having life insurance has been one of her biggest regrets and she would hate for anyone to end up in a similar situation, especially with the additional financial stress this causes.
+Jasmine contacted Busy Bee in 2019 to help raise awareness about the importance of Life Insurance and Critical Illness Cover through sharing her story with others.
+Not taking out protection is one of her biggest regrets in life.
+Having experienced the additional financial stress this causes, she would hate for anyone to end up in a similar situation.

 Jasmine first visited her GP in January 2019, after experiencing joint pain and feeling constantly tired.
-A month later, she finally had blood tests done for suspected Glandular Fever.
+But was quickly dismissed.
+She went to the doctors several times more until a month later when she finally had blood tests done for suspected Glandular Fever.

 Within the first 12 hours of her diagnosis, Jasmine received 3 blood transfusions and her first round of chemotherapy.
 She would not have survived another week without the speed of the treatment process.